DennisVN/js-21-card-game/README.md

 ![Screenshot](https://github.com/DennisVN/js-21-card-game/blob/main/images/screenshotUI.png)

 ## Disclaimer
 This project is a Work In Progress.
 For now you are able to test out the most basic functionalities for the Hit button.
 See below @ the WIP section, to see what you can expect later.
+Shoutout to all non-existent Patreon's !

 ## How it works
 - Refresh page to start new round.